 The Sun always rises in the East and therefore the East facing aspect gets the first weak rays of sunlight in the morning.
 Depending on the time of the year, direct sunlight has normally stopped shining through these windows by mid morning to midday.

-Great plants to put here are those which again love sun.
-These tend to be those which flower with many blooms and cacti / succulents.
+Great houseplants to put here are those which again love sun.
+These tend to be those which flower with many blooms along with almost all cacti and succulents.

 It's not always about which aspect you decide to pick for your plant.
 There are other things which may play a part in your final decision